acfromspace/academia/CS570_Assignment_3/README.md

 Change directory to "a1", type "make clean"

 To Operate:
-Change directory to "a1", type "player"
+Change directory to "a1", type "player.exe"

 Design decisions:
 We designed according to the homework.
 We each took turns trying to create the a1.c file, but we decided to split up the work via functions and files instead.